peipeiwu1119/peijiewu_academicpage.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-More info about Li Song can be found in [Research Gate](https://www.researchgate.net/profile/Peijie-Wu-4).<br>
+More info about Peijie Wu can be found in [Research Gate](https://www.researchgate.net/profile/Peijie-Wu-4).<br>

 <!--**Under Review:**